-20-3-3.
+20-3-4.
 WIDTH REDUCTIONS

-a.
-Width reductions are not applicable to L/MF airways.

-b.
-For ATS routes other than L/MF, a reduced airway width of 3 NM on one or both sides of the centerline may be established from the NAVAID to the point where 4.5 degree intersecting lines equal 3 NM.
+- a.
+Width reductions are not applicable to L/MF (Colored) Federal airways. - b.
+For ATS routes other than L/MF (Colored) Federal airways, a reduced airway width of 3 NM on one or both sides of the centerline may be established from the NAVAID to the point where 4.5 degree intersecting lines equal 3 NM.
 Normally, lines perpendicular to the airway centerline determine the ends of the reduced portion.
 If required, the ends of the reduced portion may be defined differently.
 A reduced width is permissible to obtain additional traffic capacity and flexibility through the use of multiple routes and to avoid encroachment on special use airspace or other essential maneuvering areas.
 Width reductions are considered the exception rather than the rule and are approved only where adequate air navigation guidance and justification exist.